vhartikainen/protecting-workloads-workshop/docs/inspector-sm/remediate.md

-# Protecting Your Workloads - Remediate Phase
+# Identifying and Remediating Host Vulnerabilities with Amazon Inspector and AWS Systems Manager - Remediate Phase

 In the previous Assess Phase, you installed Amazon Inspector on the instances that were launched as a result of the CloudFormation stack.
 You will now use AWS Systems Manager Patch Manager to apply patches.